 The primary function of the committee is to assist the board in fulfilling its oversight responsibilities.
 This includes reviewing the financial reports and other financial information before publication.
-The committee assists the board in achieving its obligations under the Code in areas of risk management and internal control, focusing particularly on areas of compliance with legal requirements, accounting standards and the Listing Rules, and ensuring that an effective system of internal financial and non-financial controls is maintained.
+The committee assists the board in achieving its obligations under the Code in areas of risk management and internal control, focusing particularly on areas of compliance with legal requirements, accounting standards and the Listing Rules (Listing Authority Rules for companies listed on the London Stock Exchange), and ensuring that an effective system of internal financial and non-financial controls is maintained.

 The committee also reviews the accounting and financial reporting processes, along with reviewing the roles of and effectiveness of the external auditor.
 The ultimate responsibility for reviewing and approving the annual report remains with the board.